 To be continued...

-In the next article, we'll look at how to increase the security and privacy levels of Chromium-based web browsers (Google Chrome, Comodo Dragon, and SRWare Iron).
+In the next article, we'll look at how to improve the security and privacy of Chromium-based web browsers (Google Chrome, Comodo Dragon, and SRWare Iron).

 Found a typo?
-Select and press Ctrl + Enter
+Highlight and press Ctrl + Enter

-A small free utility, Browser Manager, protects web browsers from changing and replacing the home page in the hosts file, installing an alternative search engine, adding unnecessary commands to shortcuts, and forcing opening inappropriate tabs.
-It is these “pranks” that malware is distinguished by.
+A small free utility, Browser Manager, protects web browsers from changing or replacing the home page in the hosts file, installing an alternative search engine, adding unnecessary commands to shortcuts, and forcing the opening of non-target tabs.
+It is precisely these “pranks” that make malware different.
 Often, after his actions, in order to return the settings, you need to spend more than one minute of time.
-The application from Yandex will protect against such changes, it works in the background and reminds of its presence only with a tray icon.
+The Yandex application will protect you from such changes; it works in the background and reminds you of its presence only with a tray icon.

 • protection against changes to the search engine and home page;